ONieto7/ONieto7/README.md

 - **React**: Familiar with components, hooks, and building interactive UIs.
 - **Angular**: Familiar with components, data binding, and SPA structure.
 - **HTML & CSS**: Proficient in creating responsive and well-structured web interfaces.
-- **Node.js**: Familiar with server-side development and asynchronous programming.
 - **RESTful APIs**: Understanding of API creation and consumption in web applications.
 - **Python**: Getting familiar with its syntax and basic concepts.
 <!--END_SECTION:knowledge-->